 Without THDA programs, such as HFA Advantage, certain individuals in Tennessee may not be able to achieve homeownership.
-Borrower eligibility for HFA Advantage Loans does not adhere to criteria set by the Internal Revenue Code.
-Freddie Mac underwrites and secures HFA Advantage Loans.
+Borrower eligibility for HFA Advantage Loans does not adhere to criteria set by the Internal Revenue Code.8 Freddie Mac underwrites and secures HFA Advantage Loans.
 Kestrel views Freddie Mac as a leader in the secondary market space for structured products and supports HFAs that utilize the Freddie Mac HFA Advantage Loan Program to meet the growing need for affordable homeownership.

 Moreover, HFA Advantage Loans are pooled into Program Securities that can be sold in the taxable bond market and the "to be announced" market.
+The Issue 2023-2B Bond taxable structure is expected to lower interest rates on THDA's loan pool.
 Participation in secondary markets enables THDA to leverage HFA Advantage as an alternative loan product in order to provide even more homeownership opportunities to Tennessee borrowers.
 Whereas other THDA single-family housing programs receive federal funding and have tax-exempt financing volume caps (such as the Great Choice Loan Program), HFA Advantage provides unlimited loan volume.